ubaldot/vim-outline/README.md

 `:OutlineToggle` to open/close a side-window that shows an outline of your current buffer.

 `:OutlineJump` to jump on the outline window.
-This command is very useful when you have many windows open in the same tab and you want to jump directly to the outline window with one key-press.
+Such a command is handy when you have many windows open in the same tab and you want to jump directly to the outline window with one key-press.